 - The toes of Ruffed Grouse grow projections off their sides in winter, making them look like combs.
 The projections are believed to act as snowshoes to help the grouse walk across snow.

-- In much of their range, Ruffed Grouse populations go through 8 to 11 year cycles of increasing and decreasing numbers.
+- In much of their range, Ruffed Grouse populations go through 8-to-11-year cycles of increasing and decreasing numbers.
 Their cycles can be attributed to the snowshoe hare cycle.
 When hare populations are high, predator populations increase too.
 When the hare numbers go down, the predators must find alternate prey and turn to grouse, decreasing their numbers.

-- Ruffed Grouse nests occasionally are parasitized by Ring-necked Pheasants or Wild Turkeys that lay eggs in the nests.
+- Ruffed Grouse nests are occasionally parasitized by Ring-necked Pheasants or Wild Turkeys that lay eggs in the nests.